2009 National League Division Series

-The 2009 National League Division Series (NLDS) consisted of two concurrent best-of-five game series that determined the participating teams in the 2009 National League Championship Series.
+The 2009 National League Division Series (NLDS) consisted of two concurrent best-of-five game series on the National League side in Major League Baseball’s 2009 postseason that determined the participating teams in the 2009 National League Championship Series.
 Three divisional winners and a "wild card" team played in the two series.
 The NLDS began on Wednesday, October 7 and ended on Monday, October 12.
 TBS televised all games in the United States.
 The matchups were: